anko/tapsoneer/readme.markdown

 taps.out.on("data", function(d) { console.log(d); });
 ```

-With the above, tapson runs both tests in parallel.
+With the above, tapsoneer runs both tests in parallel.
 You can expect output that
 looks like—

 ```json